Herat: Pearl of Khorasan

 Sultan Maḥmud of Ghazni officially took control of Khorāsān in 998.
 Herat was one of the six Ghaznavid mints in the region.
 In 1040, Herat was captured by the Seljuk Empire.
 During this change of power in Herat, there was supposedly a power vacuum which was filled by Abdullah Awn, who established a city-state and made an alliance with Mahmud of Ghazni.
 Yet, in 1175, it was captured by the Ghurids of Ghor and then came under the Khawarazm Empire in 1214.
 According to the account of Mustawfi, Herat flourished especially under the Ghurid dynasty in the 12th century.
 Mustawfi reported that there were "359 colleges in Herat, 12,000 shops all fully occupied, 6,000 bath-houses; besides caravanserais and mills, also a darwish convent and a fire temple".
 There were about 444,000 houses occupied by a settled population.
 The men were described as "warlike and carry arms", and they were Sunni Muslims.
 The great mosque of Herāt was built by Ghiyasuddin Ghori in 1201.
-In this period Herāt became an important center for the production of metal goods, especially in bronze, often decorated with elaborate inlays in precious metals.
+In this period Herāt became an important center for producing metal goods, especially in bronze, often decorated with elaborate inlays in precious metals.